seb-oss/ng-wizard/README.md

 - _hideNavigation_ a boolean that tells the wizard to hide the navigation pane on the left side.
 - _hideCloseButton_ a boolean that tells the wizard to hide the close button on the top-right.
 - _lang_ a string that tells the wizard what language it should be displayed in.
+- _useNavbar_ a boolean that tells the wizard to show an optional bootstrap navbar above the wizard. _this requires your application to have [@sebgroup/bootstrap](https://sebgroup.github.io/bootstrap/)_

 ## Events